ThugsFinance/cloiinkcoin.com/.github/ISSUE_TEMPLATE/suggest_glossary_term.md

 - [ ] This is a term not already found in the glossary (for similar terms, please consider the benefits of a new term vs updating an existing term)
 - [ ] This term/definition is not a product advertisement or contain other promotional content
-- [ ] This term/definition is directly relevant to Ethereum
+- [ ] This term/definition is directly relevant to Cloiinkcoin

 **Term Name:**